codeliner/php-ddd-cargo-sample/README.md

 Unit Tests
 ----------
 Unit Tests are of course also available.
-You can find them in the in [module/Application/tests/PHPUnit](https://github.com/codeliner/php-ddd-cargo-sample/tree/master/module/Application/tests/PHPUnit).
+You can find them in [module/Application/tests/PHPUnit](https://github.com/codeliner/php-ddd-cargo-sample/tree/master/module/Application/tests/PHPUnit).
 Got to the directory and simply run `phpunit`.

 Project Structure